alikhalife/alikhalife/README.md

 ## 🌱 **Bio**
 After earning a master's in Criminal Law and Criminology, I wished to take a dive into the tech world. <br>
 My desire to learn more about programming pushed me to pursue a bootcamp as a Web Dev @BeCode in  Charleroi, Belgium.
+I am currently working at @Fujitsu as Blockchain Developer.

 ## 🏄‍♂️ **Tech**
 <div align="center">